joinpursuit/restfulapi_exercise/README_solutions.md

     * **What does it do?**: EXPLAIN WHAT THE REQUEST DID/DO IN PLAIN ENGLISH

 2. Find as much status codes as possible.
 I will tell you how many there are by the end.
+200 Ok
+201 Created
+400 Bad Request
+401 This requires HTTP authentication
+404 Not Found
+405 Method Not Allowed

 ### Bonuses
 1. Take a look at the next lesson.
 To learn how to make make network requests with Javascript